aws-samples/amazon-ec2-image-builder-samples/Cdk/Linux/hello-world/README.md

 # AWS EC2 Image Builder CDK Example

-This repository contains sample code that demonstrates how to manage an Amazon EC2 Image Builder by leveraging the capability of [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
+This folder contains sample code that demonstrates how to create Amazon EC2 Image Builder resources by leveraging the capability of the [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).

 ## Requirements